DBozhinovski/darko.io-public/src/content/posts/wp-as-an-api.md

 author: Darko Bozhinovski
 title: "Astro.js and WordPress as an API"
 pubDate: 2022-12-27
-tags: ['astro', 'wordpress', 'headless cms']
-description:
+tags: ["astro", "wordpress", "headless cms"]
-  'Using WordPress as a headless CMS and an API via Astro.js.
-Exactly as cool as it sounds.'
+description: "Using WordPress as a headless CMS and an API via Astro.js.
+Exactly as cool as it sounds."
-ogImage: '/evgeni-tcherkasski-BfBhwJ4qafo-unsplash.webp'
+ogImage: "/evgeni-tcherkasski-BfBhwJ4qafo-unsplash.webp"
 ---

 As a big fan of [JAMStack](https://jamstack.org), I'm always trying to find a way to ~shoehorn~ use it in my projects.
 Of course, it doesn't make sense for every project out there, but you'd find it very hard to persuade me that it won't work for ~80% (source: me) of what we're doing as web developers nowadays.